Kitware/SMTK/doc/userguide/extension/qt.rst

        follow the control polygon (the path up the tree from the source node and down the tree to the destination node).
-       Values must be in [0, 1] where 0 will result in straight lines between nodes while 1 will force arcs to exactly follow the control polygon.
+       Values must be in [0, 1] where 0 will result in straight lines between nodes while 1 will specify arcs whose control polygons exactly match the description above.
        The default value is 0.95.

    * - ShortArcOpacity
      - The opacity, :math:`O_{short}`, to use when coloring arcs that connect